Every once in a while, life seems to conspire to dump on us a whole load of things to do all at once, and we end up stuck in a hole of overwhelm.

 This has freed up my thinking brain to focus on the task at hand, instead of trying to juggle an overwhelming list of obligations, which instead now safely reside in a document.

-Then, in junior high science class, I was amazed to find out that there are actually two types of inertia: inertia of rest (with which most of us associate that word) and inertia of movement.
+Way back in junior high (now called middle school) science class, I was amazed to find out that there are actually two types of inertia: inertia of rest (with which most of us associate that word) and inertia of movement.

 So my second strategy is to figure out the easiest way to change my state of inertia from rest to movement.
 That turns out to be making a contract with my adult self to do just one thing.